The Pros and Cons of Developing Talent Internally

 Despite the benefits of hiring internally, there are situations in which an external recruiting strategy makes more sense.
 Companies experiencing periods of rapid expansion, going through changes in strategy, and/or striving for innovation often find that filling open positions from the outside is a more effective method of reaching their goals.

 Expanding organizations often do not have the sheer internal numbers required to fill all of the open positions and the external applicant pool offers a larger, more diverse selection of skills.
 However, this strategy requires expert recruiters who are able to engage passive job seekers.
 After all, the highest quality candidates are already employed.
-By some estimates, 75 percent of those qualified to handle non-critical jobs are not actively seeking new employment.
-When it comes to critical jobs, the challenge is far greater–95 percent of those individuals are not active job seekers.

 Other benefits to hiring externally include the tendency of these candidates to bring new ideas with them, along with fresh perspectives that challenge existing culture, processes, and methods.
 This leads to greater efficiency and increased innovation.
 In addition, when hiring externally, you can often secure candidates with the skills and experience necessary to hit the ground running, saving the time and expense required to develop internal candidates.
 Finally, external hires poached from the competition may bring critical information with them, increasing your organization’s ability to meet outside challenges.